Lbelus/my_small_bookstore_cpp/README.md

 #### Mission
 You will be able to:
-- Add a book
+- Add a book;
-- Add an author
+- Add an author;
-- Search for the author of a given book
+- Search for the author of a given book;
-- Search for the books of a given autho
+- Search for the books of a given author;

 To achieve this, the following C++ concepts should be prioritized: :
-- Classes and inheritance
+- Classes and inheritance;
-- STL algorithms
+- STL algorithms;
-- STL containers
+- STL containers;

 #### Deliverable
 Only the source code needs to be provided, not the executable.